zhanggyb/sigcxx/README.md

 Now when any event in `subject` is emitted, it will call corresponding method in Observer objects.
-Note that the template arguments in the signal must match the arguments of a slot method, except the first `sigcxx::SLOT`, it's just a `typedef` of `const sigcxx::Slot *`, reserved to work as a signature to avoid any method to be a slot and has special usage in runtime.
+Note that the template arguments in the signal must match the arguments of a slot method, except the last `sigcxx::SLOT`, it's reserved to work as a signature to avoid any method to be a slot and has special usage in runtime.

 A signal supports multicast, can be connected to a virtual (even pure virtual) function, it can also be disconnected manually or automatically when observer